faktaoklimatu/web-en/_infographics/emissions/emissions-czechia.md

 weight:        50
 tags-scopes:   [ cz ]
 tags-topics:   [ emissions ]
-caption:       "TODO: Fill in the caption"
+caption:       "Distribution of greenhouse gas emissions (in tonnes of CO2 equivalent) in Czechia per year and sector.
+In 2018, the country's total annual emissions were 129.39 million tonnes, which was 12.19t CO2eq per capita."
 ---

 _The accompanying text for this infographic is [only available in Czech](https://faktaoklimatu.cz/infografiky/emise-cr-detail) at the moment.
 Check back later for the English translation._